ntop/ntopng/doc/src/api/lua_c/index.rst

-Lua C API
+Lua API
 =========

-The ntopng core provides a Lua C API to interact with it.
+The ntopng core provides a LuaAPI to interact with it.
 The API is internally used by periodic scripts and GUI scripts to extract information or to apply configuration changes.